hSaria/ChromaTerm/README.md

     echo "Jul 14 12:28:19: Message from 1.2.3.4" | ct

-> During installation, the default config file was copied to home directory.
+> The default config file is copied to home directory if it's not there.

 # Highlight Rules